The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 Support what we're building.

 The KAF Foundation gives before it asks.
-If you are ready to invest in what is being built in Gainesville, with the next generation of young creatives, here is how to show up.
+If you are ready to invest in what is being built in Gainesville, here is how to show up.

 How to show up.